ignite/cli/docs/5 Wasm Smart Contracts/3 Deploying your first contract.md

 You will be greeted by a success message like `🎉 Imported module 'wasm'.`

-Our blockchain application has been setup.
+Our blockchain app has been setup.
 Now we can run the blockchain daemon.

 ```bash
 starport serve